PaulNMwaura/my_shell/README.md

 > [!NOTE]
 > The execve() function is used for external commands.
 The program is able to run any valid executables available on the system.
-The shell only supports basic functionality for the built-in commands and does not handle advanced shell scripting or piping.
+**The shell only supports basic functionality for the built-in commands and does not handle advanced shell scripting or piping**.

 <br  />